Roller Boogie: Casting

+Filming

+The film was shot in eight weeks through the summer of 1979, mostly on the Venice boardwalks but also at the nearby acclaimed Marina Del Rey skatepark, in Beverly Hills and, for the final competition sequence, at The Stardust Ballroom in Hollywood.
+To keep production costs low, the film was shot as a non-union feature.
+Producer Yablans initially secured a $400,000 budget, which ballooned to a total of $1.5 million by the time filming completed.
+Dean Cundey, who had filmed Halloween the previous year, served as cinematographer.

-All of the skating sequences and the dancing sequences were choreographed by David Winters and were instrumental in the success of the movie.
+All of the skating sequences and the dancing sequences were choreographed by David Winters and were instrumental in the success of the film.
 Prior to the production of the picture, skating trainer Barbara Guedel tested over 300 young skaters, finally selecting fifty that would make up the skating crowds in the picture – many of whom would also feature in another skating-influenced picture, Xanadu (1980).
 The ensemble were then given three weeks of training before the photography began, and, at the behest of their managers/producers, the principal actors were only on roller-skates for short periods of time.
 However, Blair did much of her own skating for the picture.
 Two stunt doubles were used, one for the skating chase around the streets of Venice – Barbara Guedel would perform the trickier dancing stunts in the competition sequence.
 Blair would develop bursitis in her hip during the making of the picture.

-The film was shot in eight weeks through the Summer of 1979, mostly on the Venice boardwalks but also at the nearby acclaimed Marina Del Rey skatepark, in Beverly Hills and, for the final competition sequence, at The Stardust Ballroom in Hollywood.